Carpet Cleaning Glossary: Terms & Definitions

 Dry Cleaning: A cleaning method that uses minimal moisture suitable for delicate carpets.

-Drying Time: The period required for a carpet to fully dry after cleaning.
-For each carpet, the time is estimated separately due to the size, type of fabric and other factors.
-According to the opinion of many best cleaning company specialists, this is usually a period of 4 to 8 hours
+Dry Time/Drying Time: The period it takes for a cleaned carpet to dry completely.
+For each carpet, the time is estimated separately due to the size, type of fabric, and other factors.
+According to the opinion of many best cleaning company specialists, this is usually a period of 4 to 8 hours.

 Dwell time: The amount of time a cleaning solution is allowed to sit on the carpet before being extracted.
 This allows for better penetration and loosening of soils.